Umuzi-org/ACN-syllabus/content/topics/clean-code/python/_index.md

 Python packages should have short `lowercase` names.

-### Constants
+### Configuration constants

 Constants are usually defined on a module level and written in `UPPERCASE` with underscores separating words.
-Examples include `MAX_OVERFLOW` and `TOTAL`.
+Examples include `SERVER_URL` and `PORT`.

-### Names to Avoid

-Never use the characters 'l' (lowercase letter el), 'O' (uppercase letter oh), or 'I' (uppercase letter eye) as single character variable names.
-In some fonts, these characters are indistinguishable from the numerals one and zero.

-### When to break the rules

-If you are working with someone else's code and there is a different convention in place then follow that convention.
-It's really important to stay consistent.
-Inconsistent code leaves people guessing, and guesses make bugs.

 ## Comments